bellef/food_trucks_around_me/README.md

 # FoodTrucksAroundMe

 FoodTrucksAroundMe provides a service to find food trucks near a specific location.

 Its documentation can be found [here](https://documenter.getpostman.com/view/498967/RWaRMQLk).

+The postman collection is available at the root of the app.

 ## General information